Racial Equity & Student Success

 The Challenge

 College success can be the key to financial stability.
-Every year, millions of women seeking a better future for themselves and their families make the decision to go to college.
+Every year, millions of women seeking a better future for themselves and their families make the decision to go or return to college.
 But far too many are stopped short by institutional racial, ethnic, and gender biases.
-For example, they are often required to complete onerous developmental or remedial coursework that eats up time and financial aid dollars.
-Often, they are never able to progress to college-level classes, keeping them from the success they deserve, or their progress is impeded before they can complete a degree.
+For example, traditional ways of testing and placing students into developmental education are flawed.
+Though remedial education is valuable for those who need it, research shows that many students may be required to complete unnecessary developmental or remedial coursework that eats up time and financial aid dollars.
+Students may enroll at the college or university nearest to them, which isn’t receiving enough funding to provide a wide array of programs.

 What We're Doing

-WE have published recommendations to advance racial equity and inclusion in Illinois higher education and are working with the Illinois Board of Higher Education (IBHE) as they develop a Strategic Plan for Higher Education
+WE have published recommendations to advance racial equity and inclusion in Illinois higher education and are working in statewide coalition to ensure adequate and equitable funding of public universities in Illinois

 WE have championed legislative solutions to reduce the number of Illinois students placed in remediation, and are leading the ASPIRE Project: Advancing Student Progress and Increasing Racial Equity to accelerate student progress into career and technical education.